Back to resources

 6. Privacy and consent

-FYA has a clear Privacy Policy that outlines how it collects stores and uses the personal information of both adults and children.
+FYA’s Privacy Policy outlines how it collects, stores and uses the personal information of both adults and young people.

 FYA actively considers how to engage families and communities to enhance the safeguarding and wellbeing of the young people engaged in our programs.

-FYA has developed guidelines around obtaining informed consent from children and/or their parents or guardians prior to collecting, recording or publishing personal information, content or images of Children (and adults) involved in FYA’s activities or programs.
+FYA has guidelines around obtaining informed consent from young people and/or their parents or guardians prior to collecting, recording or publishing personal information, content or images of young people (and adults) involved in FYA’s activities or programs.

 7. In-person and online safety of Children

-FYA employees and volunteers should avoid situations where they are alone with Children either in person or online.
+FYA employees and volunteers should avoid situations where they are alone with young people either in person or online.

 7.1 In-person activities and events